“Spread love everywhere you go. Let no one ever come to you without leaving happier.” – Mother Teresa (INFJ)

 So, what actually is altruism?

 So what’s the INFJ after Mother Terea’s name about?
 She was an an INFJ, so am I and helping others selflessly is one of my core beliefs.
-I have volunteered at places like the RSPCA and Red Cross previously.
-I would not put myself up there with her, but her pure acts of selflessness are amazing.
+I have volunteered at places like the RSPCA and Red Cross previously and although I would not put myself up there with her, her pure acts of selflessness are amazing.

 What are some ways that you help others?
 What have you done in the past that you could do again?